Romance novelist fakes suicide, returns to Facebook

-KSNF/KODE — A romance novelist has been accused of faking her own suicide after posting that she was alive two years after a social media status from her account announced her death, USA Today reported.
-Susan Meachen sparked a furious reaction from other self-published writers after announcing she was alive and had simply needed a break from social media.
+KSNF/KODE — A romance novelist is in the hot seat, accused of faking her own suicide and then posting that she was alive, two years after a social media status from her account announced her death, USA Today reported.
+Susan Meachen sparked a furious reaction from other self-published writers after announcing she was alive and had simply needed a break from social media, even though it turns out she was on TikTok.

-“I debated on how to do this a million times and still not sure if it’s right or not.
-I am in a good place now and I am hoping to write again.
-Let the fun begin,” the Tennessee-based author said before the controversy enraged the world of independent novelists.
+A Twitter user shared a screenshot, from the author’s FB post that read: “I debated on how to do this a million times and still not sure if it’s right or not… but I am in a good place now and I am hoping to write again.
+Let the fun begin.”

 The writer of titles such as His Wicked Way and Chance Encounter said, “But my family did what they thought was best for me and I can’t fault them for it.
 I almost died again at my own hand and they had to go through all that hell again.”